Xilinx/VVAS/3.0/source/docs/Embedded/Tutorials/MultiChannelML.rst

    "device-index": 0,
    "kernel" :{
      "kernel-name":"image_processing:{image_processing_1}",
-     "library-name": "libvvas_xpreprocessor.so",
      "config": {
        "ppc": 2,
        "in-mem-bank": 0,
        "out-mem-bank": 0,
-       "inference-level" : 1,
-       "debug_level" : 0
+       "debug-level" : 0
     }
   }

  }

- kernel_pp.json
+ kernel_preprocessor.json

 ::

  {
-   "attach-ppe-outbuf" : false,
-   "inference-level" : 1,
+   "inference-level":1,
-   "low-latency" : false,
+   "attach-ppe-outbuf": false,
-   "inference-max-queue" : 0,
+   "low-latency":false,
    "kernel" : {
      "config": {
-       "batch-size" : 1,
-       "model-name" : "yolov3_voc",
+       "model-name" : "ssd_mobilenet_v2_coco_tf",
-       "model-class" : "YOLOV3",
+       "model-class" : "TFSSD",
        "model-format" : "RGB",
+       "batch-size":1,
        "model-path" : "/usr/share/vitis_ai_library/models/",
        "vitis-ai-preprocess" : false,
        "performance-test" : false,
-       "max-objects" : 3,
-       "float-feature" : 1,
-       "segoutfactor" : 1.0,
-       "seg-out-format" : "BGR",
-       "debug-level" : 0
+       "debug-level" : 3
        }
    }
  }

- kernel_yolov3_voc.json
+ kernel_ssd_mobilenet_v2_coco_tf.json

-Here we need to understand the complexity which is taken care of by the VVAS framework in a very easy user interface.
-The output of VCU Decoder is 1920X1080 ``NV12`` and the requirement for ``yolov3_voc`` is 360X360 ``RGB``.
-This conversion is taken care of by the preprocessor block which is part of ``vvas_xinfer`` plugin.
-Not only the color and format conversion, the preprocessor block also does Mean Subtraction and Scale Normalization.
+The output of VCU Decoder is 1920X1080 image in NV12 format and the requirement for ssd_mobilenet_v2_coco_tf is 300X300 image in RGB color format.
+This conversion can be taken care of by the hardware accelerated preprocessor block which is part of vvas_xinfer plugin.
+Not only the color format conversion, the preprocessor block also perform the Mean Subtraction and Scale Normalization.
 Although all these operations can be achieved in software, the performance impact is substantial.

 For simplicity, a common json file is used for meta convert.
 Please refer :ref:`vvas_xmetaconvert <vvas_xmetaconvert>` for more detailed parameters of meta convert.